Wildlife-friendly garden mentoring & consultancy in Angus

 I specialise in creating beautifully planted, wildlife-friendly gardens, helping gardeners work with nature rather than against it.
 Operating from Angus, I provide eco-conscious garden consultancy, mentoring, and hands-on horticultural services to support sustainable, biodiverse gardens that benefit both people and wildlife.

-With over 40 years of qualified experience in horticulture and ecology, I help clients create, maintain, and develop planting schemes rooted in structural biodiversity, soil health, and long-term resilience.
+With over 40 years of qualified experience in horticulture and ecology, I help clients create, maintain, and develop planting schemes rooted in structural biodiversity, soil health, and long-term planting resilience to climate chnge

 I am a Member of the Royal Horticultural Society (RHS), supporting the RHS Sustainability Strategy, and a supporter of Plantlife.